 - Permission from the resource owner to the IAM user through a bucket policy, or the parent account through a bucket policy, bucket ACL or object ACL.

-If an AWS account owns a resource it can grant permissions to another account, that account can then delegate those permissions or a subset of them to uses in the account (permissions delegation).
+If an AWS account owns a resource it can grant permissions to another account, that account can then delegate those permissions or a subset of them to users in the account (permissions delegation).

 An account that receives permissions from another account cannot delegate permissions cross-account to a third AWS account.